ustwo/autocluster/README.md

 # Autocluster codebase
 This the the codebase for prototypes used in the thought-piece "Re-imagining the instrument cluster in cars" written by ustwo.
-There are 3 prototypes in this repository representing:
+There are 3 web based prototypes in this repository representing:
 * An unbranded archetype of an instrument cluster
 * Reimagining the cluster of a Ferrari California
 * Reimagining the cluster of a Mercedes Benz S-class